-Man convicted in 2018 California state park killing sentenced to 119 years to life in prison
+Man convicted in 2018 California state park killing sentenced to life in prison

 He was taken into custody in late 2018 in a ravine near the park with a rifle in his backpack.

+The Los Angeles County District Attorney’s Office said Rauda was sentenced to a total of 119 years to life.
 Rauda’s attorney, Nicholas C. Okorocha, declined to comment on Wednesday’s sentencing but said he appreciated the “deeply moving” victim impact statement delivered by Beaudette’s wife, Erica.

 Beaudette’s daughters, then ages 2 and 4, were not injured in the shooting but were considered victims of attempted murder.
 The jury convicted Rauda on the counts related to the girls but ruled that Rauda had not acted willfully to kill them or with premeditation.